TonyFlury/cataloger/docs/GettingStarted.rst

 By default the ``manifest check`` will detect and report on three different types of issue :

 - missing files : files listed in the manifest file, but which don't exist in the local directory tree.
-- extra files : files which are not listed in the manifest file, but which exist in the local directory tree.
+- record_extra files : files which are not listed in the manifest file, but which exist in the local directory tree.
 - incorrect hashes : files where there is a discrepancy between the hash created for the local file, and the hash listed in the manifest.